roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

  She just sat there for a few minutes, letting his dick marinate in her sex juices.
 She kept working her hips in small circles, gyrating around his spindle ever so slightly.
 Her cunt knew how to handle a hunk of big meat, and Derek could tell as her cunt clutched at his dick firmly.
 Derek tried to fight the pleasure, but it was so all-consuming.
 It was impossible to look away, to run from it.
 Derek's eyes peeked open to take in the sight on top of him, and the sight took his breath away.

  Jocelyn Cline, his mother-in-law, the mother of his wife, was bare-ass naked on top of him as she ground herself on his thick shaft.
 Her magnificent, mature udders were hanging down as she leaned over him, so full, so firm, so round and soft looking, so smooth.
 Derek's dick pulsed.
 His eyes locked onto the hard nipples that capped her magnificent, mature breasts.
 They pointed at him, teasingly.
 Derek looked at her.
 Her flat belly, her long legs on either side of him, her pussy splayed over his dick, all dazzlingly sexy.
 He looked at her face and shimmering hair.
 She looked down at him, haughtily, fully confident and in control.
 She licked her lips teasingly before speaking.
-Report_Story #8